BA(Hons) Fashion Textiles (with Foundation Year)

 Fashion textiles is the largest of the UK creative industries and designers within this field are recognised globally for their skills and innovation.
 Today's fashion and textile designers are agile creatives exploring new ideas and solutions, and re-thinking how fashion affects our daily lives.

 Why UWE Bristol?

-UWE Bristol is a member of the prestigious British Fashion Council (BFC) Colleges Council and will showcase in 2021 as part of Graduate Fashion Week.
-The BFC Colleges Council organises an annual programme of Industry led events and competitions to offer you opportunities to engage with industry.
+UWE Bristol is a member of the prestigious British Fashion Council (BFC) Colleges Council which organises an annual programme of industry-led events and competitions to offer you opportunities to engage with industry.

 Engage with research as you develop your design practice.